 - Skin cancer

 Your vet will probably want to do some tests to make sure they’re not misdiagnosing your dog.
-Most dogs will get a skin cytology which usually involves pressing a clear piece of tape to the affected skin.
+Most dogs will get a skin cytology which usually involves pressing a clear piece of tape to the area of skin disease.
 The tape is stained and examined under a microscope for the presence of excessive bacteria and yeast (there are always a few on a dog’s feet).

 Your vet may also do a skin scraping to make sure your dog doesn’t have a Demodex mite infection.
 Some dogs develop pretty serious problems with Demodex only in the skin of their feet.
-The treatment for Demodex mites is somewhat opposite from allergy treatment, so it’s important to make the right diagnosis!
+The treatment for Demodex mites is somewhat opposite from treatment for allergies, so it’s important to make the right diagnosis!

 To make a solid diagnosis of allergies, your vet will have to rule out all the other possibilities.
 Once they’re pretty sure your dog does have atopic dermatitis, they may recommend allergy testing.
-Allergy testing in dogs is done with intradermal testing like humans get or blood testing which is not the gold standard but is still useful.
-Once your dog’s specific allergens are identified, immunotherapy can desensitize him so he has fewer allergy symptoms (see below for details).
+In dogs, this is done with intradermal testing like humans get or blood testing which is not the gold standard but is still useful.
+Once your dog’s specific allergens are identified, immunotherapy can desensitize him so he has fewer symptoms (see below for details).

-How to Stop Your Dog from Licking His Paws
+How to Stop Your Dog from Licking Himself

 1. Identify and Avoid Allergens

 This can be tricky, but if you’ve recently planted grass or a new shrub you might be suspicious of it causing your dog’s feet to be itchy.
 Intradermal skin testing by a veterinary dermatologist is the best way to identify specific allergens.